 The 4th National Audit Project (NAP4) of the Royal College of Anaesthetists and the Difficult Airway Society was a pan-UK service evaluation of adverse events in airway management.

 It included 58 cases of eFONA out of approximately 3 million surgical episodes.
-However, the authors concluded “Further research focused at identifying the success rates and optimal techniques of cannula cricothyroidotomy is required.”
+However, the authors concluded, “Further research focused at identifying the success rates and optimal techniques of cannula cricothyroidotomy is required.”
 A randomized controlled trial in this area will never be possible due to ethical implications, therefore a national registry may offer an opportunity to safely gather this information.

 Why is this registry needed?